tonytw1/osm-jigsaw/osm-jigsaw-parser/README.md

 #### 8) Tiling

-The full planet graph, area polygons and OSM tag data can be read entirely into a 64Gb heap.
+The full planet graph, area polygons and OSM tag data for those areas can be read entirely into a 64Gb heap.
-This isn't completely our or order and would probably be an ok value proposition if the API had consistent usage.
+This isn't completely out of order and would probably be an ok value proposition if the API had constant use.

-But it's only a demo so we'd like to optimise for the occasional user / low traffic / low standing cost.
+But it's only a demo, so we'd like to optimise for occasional user / low traffic / low standing cost.
+Standing memory usage is the most expensive problem.

 Requests from a given user are likely to be for areas which are close to each other.

-Segmenting the graph into tiles which cover small areas of the graph should allow us to not have to retain the entire graph in memory.
+Segmenting the graph into tiles which cover small areas of the graph should allow us to service occasional users without having to retain the entire graph in memory.

 We're happy to accept duplication of data between tiles to achieve this smaller memory footprint.